Quansight/Quansight-website/apps/labs/posts/polars-plugins-lets-make-them-easier-to-use.md

 It was annoying and took longer than I expected, but fortunately it wasn't anything serious, and I was able to pick up from where I left after a week of rest, give or take.

 The allocations section I wrote was finally merged - we were waiting for some functions to be merged to Polars before publishing it, otherwise we'd need to update it shortly after writing the section.
-I started reading about arrays, drafting ideas for the very text you're reading, and studying a bit of Narwhals and Dask, to be able to contribute more than just test-related PRs.
+I started reading, then writing about arrays (which ended up being merged as a whole chapter), drafting ideas for the very text you're reading, and studying a bit of Narwhals and Dask, to be able to contribute more than just test-related PRs.

 ## Working at Quansight Labs